Woman gets 10 months for Chinese maternity tourism scheme

 Authorities said the company coached the women to lie on their visa applications and to hide their pregnancies when passing through customs in U.S. airports.

+Li was arrested this year following a years-long investigation into birth tourism schemes that charged Chinese travelers tens of thousands of dollars to deliver their babies in Southern California.
+Authorities said Li was a birth tourism customer and later got involved in running the business.

-In a letter to the court, Li said she has taken English and music lessons and read books and exercised daily while in custody.
+In a letter to the court, Li, a mother of four, said she has taken English and music lessons and read books and exercised daily while in custody.

 “I am very sorry for the mistakes that I have made,” she wrote in the Dec.
 1 letter filed with the court.
 “I truly sincerely apologize for any harm that I have caused to the American society.”